Taste the Blood of Dracula

 Taste the Blood of Dracula is a 1970 British supernatural horror film produced by Hammer Film Productions.
 Directed by Peter Sasdy from a script by Anthony Hinds, it is the fifth installment in Hammer's Dracula series, and the fourth to star Christopher Lee as Count Dracula, the titular vampire.
 The film also features Geoffrey Keen and Gwen Watford.

-Taste the Blood of Dracula was released on a double bill alongside Crescendo, another Hammer production.
+Taste the Blood of Dracula was released on a double bill in the UK with Crescendo, another Hammer production.
+The film reached number-one in the U.S. as part of a double bill with Trog.
 It was followed by Scars of Dracula, also released in 1970.

 Plot

-While travelling through Eastern Europe, a businessman named Weller is thrown from his carriage during a struggle and knocked unconscious.
+Whilst travelling through Eastern Europe, a businessman named Weller is thrown from his carriage during a struggle and knocked unconscious.
 After regaining consciousness, he discovers it is night time.
-Shortly after, Weller sees a caped figure screaming in agony with a large crucifix impaling him from the back (it matches to some extent with the ending of the previous film : Dracula Has Risen from the Grave).
-The figure dies and quickly disintegrates.
-Examining the remains, Weller finds a ring, a cape and a brooch with dried blood on it.
+Shortly after, Weller sees a caped figure screaming in agony with a large crucifix impaling him from the back.
+The figure dies and disintegrates.
+Examining the remains, Weller finds a ring, a cape and its clasp, with dried blood on it.
 On the brooch, he reads the name Dracula.

 Some time later, three gentlemen—William Hargood, Samuel Paxton and Jonathon Secker— form a circle ostensibly devoted to charitable work.
 In reality, they visit brothels.
 One night, they are intrigued by a young man who bursts into the brothel and is immediately tended to after snapping his fingers.
 The gentlemen turns out to be Lord Courtley, who was disinherited by his father for celebrating a Black Mass years ago.

-Courtley meets the three and takes them to the Cafe Royal.
+Courtley takes the three to the Cafe Royal.
 He promises them experiences they will never forget if they visit Weller and purchase from him Dracula's ring, cloak and dried blood.
-Having done so, the three meet with Courtley at an abandoned church for a ceremony during which he puts the dried blood into goblets and mixes it with drops of his own blood, telling the men to drink.
+Having done so, the three meet with Courtley at an abandoned church for a ceremony during which he puts the blood into goblets and mixes it with drops of his own blood, telling the men to drink.
 They refuse, so he drinks the blood himself, screams and falls to the ground.
-As he grabs for Hargood's legs, all three gentlemen kick and beat him, not stopping until Courtley dies, at which they flee.
-While they return to their respective homes, Courtley's body, left in the abandoned church, transforms into Dracula, who vows that those who have killed his servant will be destroyed.
+As he grabs for Hargood's legs, all three gentlemen kick and beat him to death.
+They then flee, and Courtley's abandoned body transforms into Dracula, who vows that his servant's killers will be destroyed.

-Dracula begins his revenge with Hargood, a drunk who treats his daughter Alice harshly, furious that she continues to see Paul, Paxton's son.
-Dracula takes control of Alice's mind via hypnosis, making her pick up a shovel and kill her father.
+Meanwhile, Hargood, a drunk, treats his daughter Alice harshly, furious that she continues to see Paul, Paxton's son.
+Dracula hypnotizes Alice, making her pick up a shovel and kill her father.
 The next day, Hargood is found dead and Alice is missing.
-At her father's funeral, she hides behind bushes and attracts the attention of Paul's sister Lucy.
-That night, the two enter the abandoned church, and Alice introduces her to a dark figure.
+At her father's funeral, she attracts the attention of Paul's sister Lucy.
+That night, the two enter the church, and Alice introduces her to a dark figure.
 Assuming him to be Alice's lover, Lucy is greeted by Dracula, who turns her into a vampire.